alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 [SME question: How do you apply for the Home Office project licence?]

-###STCs

-You must submit an application for each individual species of animal.
+For STCs, you need to apply separately for each species of animal you're importing..
 An application for a group of animals such as a herd or flock on the same treatment may be submitted as one application.

-There's no fee for this certificate.

-###SICs

-You can make an application for a number of animals regardless of the species.

 ###Apply for an SIC or STC